Cost to Finish a Basement in NJ – 2026 Guide

 Price Per Square Foot Breakdown

-Lower-end projects for basic drywall and flooring may stick closer to $75/sq ft.
-High-end renovations with built-in storage, upgraded lighting, or custom media walls often exceed $70/sq ft.
-Calculating square footage accurately helps homeowners determine the cost early in the planning phase.
+High-end renovations with built-in storage, recessed lighting, or custom media walls can exceed $100/sq ft.
+Calculating square footage accurately early in the process gives you a realistic budget range before you start getting quotes.

 What Drives Basement Finishing Cost?